Mindaugas1983/Data_science_projects/README.md

 # Contribute
-There are such files in ferratum_data_science package:
+There are such files in elsis_data_science package:

 algorithms.py  - this file contains code related to algorithms and are used in different places of data science project <br>
     You need to have such packages installed in your environment in order to use it:<br>